elli95/elli95/README.md

 ## Hi, my name is Elise Marie Hogsnes 👋

-🌱 I am a structured and solution-oriented person who wants to learn more within front-end development and IT.
+🌱 I am a structured and solution-oriented person who is open and interested in learning new things.

-🔭 I am currently studying front-end development at Noroff - School of technology and digital media (graduating June 2024), while located in Tønsberg, Norway.
+🔭 Currently, I am studying frontend development at Noroff - School of technology and digital media (graduating June 2024), while located in Tønsberg, Norway.

 😄 In my spare time, I like to play games, work with various crafts and occasionally take a walk in the forest, among other things.